 There are many types of breast cancer.
-The most common type is invasive ductal carcinoma, which originates from the ductal structure, spreads through the duct walls and invades the breast tissue.
-The less common types of breast cancer include Lobular, Medullary, Tubular and Papillary carcinomas.
+The most common type is invasive ductal carcinoma, which originates from the ductal structure, spreads through the duct walls, and invades the breast tissue.
+The less common types of breast cancer include Lobular, Medullary, Tubular, and Papillary carcinomas.

-Importance of Breast Cancer Screening
+Importance of Screening

-Breast cancer is treated using a combination of surgery, radiotherapy and chemotherapy based on the types and stages of breast cancer.
+Breast cancer is treated using a combination of surgery, radiotherapy, and chemotherapy based on the types and stages of breast cancer.
 Surgery is the treatment of choice in the early stage of breast cancer.
 Sometimes, surgery might also be used to help relieve symptoms in the advanced stage of breast cancer.
 Radiotherapy treatment uses a machine to target and destroy cancer cells with radiation.

-How to Deal with the Side Effects from Breast Cancer Treatment
+Dealing with the Side Effects from Treatment

+Most treatment side effects are temporary and disappear once treatment is over.
 Some people develop lymphoedema after treatment for breast cancer.
 Lymphoedema is swelling caused by a build-up of fluid in the body’s tissues.
-Swelling in the arms can be prevented by wearing compression garments, stretching and stimulating lymph circulation.
+Swelling in the arms can be prevented by wearing compression garments, stretching, and stimulating lymph circulation.

 Side effects from radiation therapy include a burning sensation in the area that receives the radiation.
-This can be alleviated by using a cold compresses and applying lotion after radiation treatment has been completed.
+This can be alleviated by using a cold compress and applying lotion after radiation treatment has been completed.

 Chemotherapy can temporarily affect the number of healthy blood cells in the body.
-Blood cells - white blood cells, red blood cells and platelets - are released by the bone marrow to replace those naturally used up in the body.
+Blood cells - white blood cells, red blood cells, and platelets - are released by the bone marrow to replace those naturally used up in the body.
 Chemotherapy reduces the ability of the bone marrow to make these cells.

-Chemotherapy also causes the body to have lower immunity, resulting in nausea, vomiting, diarrhea, joint pain and body aches.
+Chemotherapy also causes the body to have lower immunity, resulting in nausea, vomiting, diarrhea, joint pain, and body aches.
 Some side effects can be prevented with medications, such as hematopoietic drugs, to prevent the white blood cells from getting too low.
 Drugs are also available to prevent nausea and vomiting and reduce diarrhea.